-May is a beautiful month, and we all enjoy spending more time outside enjoying the longer days and the beauty of late spring.
-The National Eye Institute (NEI) has also declared May to be Healthy Vision month to stress the importance of the health of our eyes.
+May is a beautiful month, and we all enjoy the longer days and the beauty of late spring.
+The National Eye Institute (NEI) has also declared May to be Healthy Vision Month to stress the importance of the health of our eyes.
 When you have good vision, it can be easy to take your eyesight for granted, but your eyesight is precious and should be properly cared for.

 Some eye diseases have a genetic component, such as age-related macular degeneration, glaucoma, and cataracts.
-Ask your extended family whether there’s a history of these diseases in the family and be sure to share that information with your doctor at Accent Vision Care at your next comprehensive eye exam.
+Ask your extended family whether there’s a family history of these diseases, and be sure to share that information with your doctor at Accent Vision Care during your next eye exam.